abylaikhanm/abylaikhanm.github.io/_pages/about.md

 ---

 ## News

+> **September 2026:** Reviewed APS Division of Fluid Dynamics (DFD) 2026 slides with Dr. George Lauder, co-author on the abstract *"Passive Swimming Dynamics in a Thrust-Producing Vortex Wake."*

+> **August 2026:** Completed a summer research internship at the **[Lauder Laboratory, Harvard University](https://sites.harvard.edu/glauder/)**, studying fish swimming and station-holding dynamics in thrust-producing vortex wakes 🐟.

+> **May 2026:** Started a summer research internship at the Lauder Laboratory, Harvard University, working with Dr. George Lauder on bio-inspired swimming and hydrodynamics 🎓.

 > **November 2025:** 🏆 Won the **[Best Undergraduate Research Poster Award](https://imece.secure-platform.com/a/solicitations/261/sessiongallery/21467/application/173171)** at **[ASME IMECE](https://event.asme.org/IMECE)** for presenting *“Uncovering the Fluid–Structure Interactions of Wave-Assisted Propulsion via Cyber-Physical Fluid Dynamics.”*